-- EQD Wrist (quick disconnect); allows users to quickly switch to other terminal devices;
+- EQD Wrist (quick disconnect), which allows users to quickly switch to other terminal devices.

-- Short Wrist; used for patients with a long residual limb;
+- Short Wrist, which is used for patients with a long residual limb.

-- Flexion Wrist; allows the user to position the hand in five locking levels of flexion and extension from -40 to +40 degrees in 20 degree increments;
+- Flexion Wrist, which allows the user to position the hand in five locking levels of flexion and extension from -40 to +40 degrees in 20 degree increments.

 The bebionic hand can lift up to 45 kilograms.
 Individual fingers can lift 25 kg, and the hand’s knuckles can support up to 90 kg when pushing off from a seated position.

 Only the i-Limb Quantum with titanium fingers offers a superior lift capacity of 90 kg.

 Bebionic’s grip force depends on the selected grip.
 However, it is capable of generating 140.1 Newtons of force, which should be more than adequate for most light-to-medium tasks.

 We have encountered multiple mentions of durability issues with the bebionic hand.
 Most are merely passing references in videos like the first video in this post.

 In the few cases where formal studies describe durability complaints from users, the bebionic is often mentioned, unlike its Ottobock cousin, the Michelangelo Hand.